agentnuclear/UnrealSMAA/README.md

 ## Credits
-SMAA algorithm by Jorge Jiménez, Brawley, Reshetov, and Sousa (2011) Unreal Engine integration and optimization by [Developer Name]
+SMAA algorithm by Jorge Jiménez, Brawley, Reshetov, and Sousa (2011) Unreal Engine integration and optimization by Nikhil Maurya